 Michael Yudell, PhD, MPH

-Associate Professor, Department of Community Health and Prevention, Drexel University School of Public Health
+Associate Professor and Chair, Community Health and Prevention; Drexel University School of Public Health

 Industry Advisory Board